-When looking online for ideas on how to install low voltage lighting, this article should help most people.
-I will talk about what you will need and how to lay out your wire runs for the best results.
+When looking online for ideas when Installing Outdoor Low Voltage Lighting systems, this article should help most people.
+I will talk about what you will need and how to layout your wire runs for the best results.

 Mapping your lights for your outdoor space